 - 5 large apples (choose crisp varieties: Honeycrisp, Granny Smith, Pink Lady)

 - ½ tsp allspice

 - Use a corer to remove the apple core from each apple.
 Thinly slice the apples with a mandolin or sharp knife to ⅛-inch thick.
 Lay the apple slices on parchment-lined baking sheets evenly, making sure the slices do not overlap.

 - For apple pie spiced apples, in a small bowl combine the cinnamon, nutmeg, allspice and ginger.
 Stir to evenly combine.
 Sprinkle apple slices with the spice mixture.

 - Place in preheated oven until dried and slightly soft, 2-3 hours.
 Remove from oven and cool.
 As they cool they will become crisp.
-Place in airtight container and enjoy.
+Place in an airtight continer and enjoy.

 - If it’s humid when making these, they will soften when stored.
-They can be crisped back up by placing in a 200 degree oven for 10 minutes.
+They can be crisped back up by placing them in a 200°F oven for 10 minutes.